Research Ethics and Integrity: handling of misconduct at Aalto University

 The legislation on personal data protection also needs to be taken into account.
 See Guidelines on research ethics and personal data in scientific research.

-Especially regarding the requirements of research funding bodies you can turn to your School’s Research and Innovation Services (RIS) personnel.
+Especially regarding the requirements of research funding bodies you can turn to your School’s Research Services personnel.

 Aalto University Code of Academic Integrity and Handling Violations Thereof is given in the Into student portal.